-- 1) Each Valley Youth Conference Track Team shall consist of ten (10) age group classifications: - a.
-Gremlin Girls, age 5, 6 and 7 at option of each team - b.
-Gremlin Boys, age 5, 6 and 7 at option of each team
+- 1) Each Valley Youth Conference Track Team shall consist of twelve (12) age group classifications: (age as of December 31 of the current year)

+- a.
+Gremlin Girls, age 5, 6,7 and 8 at option of each team

+- b.
+Gremlin Boys, age 5, 6,7 and 8 at option of each team

 - c.
-Bantam Girls, age 8 and 9
+Bantam Girls, age 9 and 10

 - d.
-Bantam Boys, age 8 and 9
+Bantam Boys, age 9 and 10

 - e.
-Midget Girls, age 10 and 11
+Midget Girls, age 11 and 12

 - f.
-Midget Boys, age 10 and 11
+Midget Boys, age 11 and 12

 - g.
-Youth Girls, age 12 and 13
+Youth Girls, age 13 and 14

 - h.
-Youth Boys, age 12 and 13
+Youth Boys, age 13 and 14

 - i.
-Intermediate Girls, age 14 and 15
+Intermediate Girls, age 15 and 16

 - j.
-Intermediate Boys, age 14 and 15
+Intermediate Boys, age 15 and 16

+- k.
+Young Women, age 17 and 18

+- 1. Young Men, age 17 and 18

 Note: Gremlins are eligible to compete in the League Open Finals but are ineligible to compete in League Finals.
+Intermediate and older athletes are eligible to compete in the League championship meet but are ineligible to compete in the League Open Final Meet.

-- 2) The maximum number of certified athletes in participating clubs shall not exceed 275.
+- 2) The maximum number of certified athletes in participating clubs shall not exceed 350, without approval of Conference Commissioner.
 There is no limit or constraint on age or gender composition of teams.
 All athletes must be certified as of the final date for certification established by the Board.
 Note: Time trials in any manner shall not be used to eliminate a participant from a club.
 The League President or Commissioner may spot check rosters at anytime within two weeks of certification and may assist in the timely transfer of athletes to other clubs if a club is at risk of exceeding the maximum allowable of athletes.
 Should the club choose to "hide" athlete documentation during a review then the club shall be assessed a penalty of \$25 per athlete for unsportsmanlike conduct.
-Should this conduct persist in additional seasons, then the responsible person shall face additional actions including probation, suspension or expulsion. - 3) The first heat of any running event shall include all athletes who have met the qualifying standards. - 4) In races with multiple heats, athletes are seeded in heats on a time basis. - 5) Athletes who have met a qualifying standard are only eligible to complete in the League finals. - 6) Athletes who have not met any qualifying standard shall be eligible for the Open Final Meet. - 7) Any athlete, who competes in the Open Final Meet in any event, including relays, is ineligible for the League Finals and/or the IEC Finals. - 8) The Commissioner or his/her delegated or Executive Board members may spot check any roster at anytime. - 9) Each team must have a Head Coach and should have one or more Assistant Coaches.
+Should this conduct persist in additional seasons, then the responsible person shall face additional actions including probation, suspension or expulsion. - 3) The first heat of any running event shall include all athletes who have met the qualifying standards. - 4) In races with multiple heats, athletes are seeded in heats on a time basis. - 5) Athletes who have met a qualifying standard are only eligible to complete in the League finals. - 6) Athletes who have not met any qualifying standard shall be eligible for the Open Final Meet. - Any athlete, who competes in the Open Final Meet in any event, including relays, is ineligible for the League Finals and/or the IEC Finals. - 8) The Commissioner or his/her delegated or Executive Board members may spot check any roster at anytime. - 9) Each team must have a Head Coach and should have one or more Assistant Coaches.
 The Head Coach must be 21 years of age or older. - 10) All teams should have their competitors in matching uniforms.
 Under no circumstances will there be any commercial placed on the competitor's uniform.
 See Section VIII.
 Definitions. - 11) Normal spiked track shoes may be worn by competitors.
 Shoes may contain any number of spikes that the shoe is designed for.
-Gremlin and Shot Put contestants are not allowed to wear any shoe designed to house spikes. - 12) Competition age shall be the competitor's age as of December 31 of the preceding Valley Youth Conference competition season. - 13) Each team in the Valley conference shall have the express use of their team colors and logos.
+Gremlin and Shot Put contestants are not allowed to wear any shoe designed to house spikes. - 12) Competition age shall be the competitor's age as of December 31 of the current Valley Youth Conference competition season. - 13) Each team in the Valley conference shall have the express use of their team colors and logos.
 Existing or provisional teams can not adopt another Valley Conference team's colors or logos.